hellerve/ptolemy/README.md

 * [A Study of Prisoners and Guards in a Simulated Prison](http://www.zimbardo.com/downloads/1973%20A%20Study%20of%20Prisoners%20and%20Guards,%20Naval%20Research%20Reviews.pdf) by **Philip Zimbardo et al.** (1973)

 One of the most famous papers of psychology.
-I had to read one of Zimbardo's books when studying psychology at University, but never got around to actually reading this infamous paper.
+I had to read one of Zimbardo’s books when studying psychology at University, but never got around to actually reading this infamous paper.
 It is both well-written and topically interesting, but extremely disturbing.
 I doubt any ethics committee would let an experiment like that